elsampsa/cutefront/prompt.md

 The widget also has a slot that receives a text message signal from some other widget.
 If the incoming signal text includes the word "like" then the text field value is incremented by one, if it includes text "hate", then it is decreased by one.
 */
-import { Widget, Signal, uuidv4 } from '../lib/base/widget.js';
+import { Widget, Signal, randomID } from '../lib/base/widget.js';

 /* Widget is the base class for all widgets.
 Please, put always the methods described below in the same order: